 Our income tax expense decreased from RMB44.3 million for the year ended June 30, 2018 to RMB38.0 million (US\$5.5 million) for the year ended June 30, 2019.
 Such decrease was due to, except for Hywin Wealth Management and Hywin Asset Management, the fact that most of our subsidiaries recorded losses for the year ended June 30, 2019, which resulted in no income tax for the same year.
-In addition, we made provisions for substantially all the deferred tax assets resulting from the net operating loss of the loss-making subsidiaries, therefore the deferred tax expenses were also very low.
+In addition, we made provisions for substantially all the deferred tax assets resulting from the net operating loss of the loss-making subsidiaries, resulting in low deferred tax expenses.